• Chicago Downtown Office

 Deferred Compensation plans are also subject to division in a divorce.
 A deferred compensation benefit is earned by an employee for his or her service to an employer.
 As such, they are treated as earnings, and to the extent that a spouse earned those benefits during the marriage, they are considered marital property and are subject to division upon dissolution, like any other marital property.

 Contact Anderson Boback & Marshall for answers to these and all questions related to retirement accounts, 401(k) plans and pension rights after divorce.
-We are experienced in all family law matters and highly respected divorce attorneys with an understanding of Illinois divorce and pension plans.
+We are experienced in all family law matters and highly respected divorce attorneys in Chicago with an understanding of Illinois divorce and pension plans.

 Was this information helpful?